erikmauk/Blexbolex-Recreation/README.md

 My work was later combined with one of my classmates, Victoria Rund's work which was another recreation of a different Blexbolex piece in one of my projects.
-The project (project 1 which is also on my profile) also moves the biker from my piece and shrinks the man from Victoria's.
+The project (project 1 which is also on my profile) also animates the biker from my piece and shrinks the man from Victoria's.

 To see this JavaScript file for yourself, here is a link to a Cal Poly HTML page where my code is being hosted: